bigaidream-projects/drmad/README.md

 ## GPU Version (Lua/Torch)

 I'm working with [Nicholas Leonard](https://github.com/nicholas-leonard) from Element Research (NYC) to provide a toolbox for efficiently tuning Lua/Torch based deep learning systems.
 It is of course under the MIT license.
-The code have been moved to a new repo:
+The code has been moved to a new repo and under active development:

 **Check it out at** https://github.com/nicholas-leonard/drmad